What is the PIPAH Study?

 join the study.
 The PIPAH study began in 2013, with the assistance

-of City & Guilds, by inviting all the members of the National Register of Sprayer Operators
+of City & Guilds, by inviting all the members of the National Register of

-(NRoSO) and the National Amenity Sprayer Operators'
+Sprayer Operators (NRoSO) and the National

-Register (NAsOR) to take part in the study.
-Members of HSE's
+Amenity Sprayer Operators' Register (NAsOR) to take part in the

-other long term health study on pesticides, the Pesticide Users' Health Study,
+study.
+Members of HSE's other long term health study on pesticides,

 were invited to join in 2014.
 The study continues to grow as new